Swami Vivekananda taught us how to realize the universal consciousness beyond the limitations of time and space within our own minds and hearts.

 The meaning of September 11

 Swami Vivekananda on September 11, 1893 at the World Parliament of Religions in Chicago spoke to all people as brothers and sisters.
 He pleaded to his audience to reject the many divisions and barriers created between people, particularly those erected in the name of religion, which can permanently separate people into hostile camps.
 He invoked the yogic spirit of oneness as the solution to our individual and collective problems.
 He encouraged humanity to enter a new era of unity consciousness and let these regressive divisions disappear forever.
+Speaking at the height of the colonial era this was a bold message, particularly from a young Hindu sadhu.

 The young Swami from distant India was able to awaken his foreign American audience to a new vision of a universal life and single humanity.
 That spark set in motion forces of spiritual transformation that have since taken many forms.